aakulkar/Parallel-Edit-Distance/README.md

 Parallel-Edit-Distance
 ======================

-Implementation of Serial and Parallel Levenshtein Distance
+Implementation of Serial and Parallel Levenshtein Distance in C using OpenMP